 They had a convoy of women to help with child-rearing duties and they had their husbands to giggle with and snuggle up to in bed.
 The men too had a fleet of people they shared their responsibilities and needs with.
-They had their men-only clubs, societies and organisations where they could seek solace and advice.
+They had their men-only clubs, societies and organizations where they could seek solace and advice.
 Till modern times most occupations were male-only and workplace camaraderie was an often-sought escape from domestic squabbles.
-And, of course, they were free to share their issues with their mistresses…
+And, of course, they were free to share their issues with their mistresses.

-Related reading: How couple-dynamics have changed across generations, for the better
+Related Reading: How couple-dynamics have changed across generations, for the better

-Today, all our needs are parked with that one lover/husband.
-They must be our parent and pat us when we are down and they must be our man who ravages us in bed.
-They must be our friend and listen to our woes about colleagues and they must be attractive for us in the evening and us mysterious and romantic to them (in the candle-light dinner we prepared at home).
+Today, it seems as though all our needs are parked with that one lover/spouse.
+They must be our parents and pat us when we are down and they must be our man who ravages us in bed.
+They must be our friends and listen to our woes about colleagues.
+They must be attractive to us in the evening and us mysterious and romantic to them (over the candlelight dinner we prepared at home).

 They must mentor us when we are down and they must provide for the education of our children.
 They must rebuild our faith in a crisis and they must be socially successful!
-All our needs – sexual, emotional, material – must be met by the one and only.
+All our needs – sexual needs, emotional, material – must be met by the one and only.
 We too must be the one-stop answer for their needs.

 She points out, “These kids grow up and marry people (like themselves) they love and care for, but no one can be like the other’s parents, fulfilling every need or wish that escapes their lips.
 They have no patience to wait – for anything.
 They have little tolerance.
 They demand instant results.
-This generation not only wants it all from one person, it wants a lot more from that one person.
+This generation not only wants it all from one person, but it also wants a lot more from that one person.
 We need to rethink our entitlements.
 The need to be balanced has never been more urgent than it is now.”

 Whether it is the modern city life, compact houses and schedules or the ideal of individuation that has led to the disintegration of these communal and familial bonds, the fact is that we were far richer in terms of human resources then, than we are now.
-Thus there is even more dependence on that one relationship than ever.
-We have elevated ‘love’ to extreme heroism and it is crumbling under the unbearable burden.
-Love is in fatal danger today under this severe pressure.
+The wifes’ expectations from husbands have increased, the opposite holds true as well.